freedombox/FreedomBox/CONTRIBUTING.md

 purpose and simplify debugging.
 Consider these guidelines as best practices, not as absolute rules - we're all learning by doing, and imperfect changes and commits are much better than none at all.
-For an introduction how to edit and test the code, have look into the HACKING file.
+For an introduction how to edit and test the code, have look into the HACKING.md file.
 Note that you need some basic understanding of Git to contribute; there are many tutorials in the Internet that we cannot repeat here.